 Perhaps the most exclusive club in showbiz is that of the EGOTers.
 Members — who have won an

 Emmy, Grammy, Oscar, and Tony — have taken home the most distinguished awards in television, music, film, and Broadway.
-On June 12, 2022, Jennifer Hudson joined the EGOT roster after taking home a Tony as a producer for A Strange Loop, which won Best Musical.
+On Feb.
+5, 2023, Viola Davis joined the EGOT roster after taking home a Grammy for her memoir, Finding Me.
 Many entertainment fans are now wondering, “Who else is an EGOT?
 And how many EGOTs are there?”

 Several artists are very close to EGOTing, with each of them missing only one of the coveted awards, such as Lin-Manuel Miranda, Ben Platt, and Cynthia Nixon.
 But that could all change very soon in upcoming awards seasons.